django-hurricane/django-hurricane/README.md

     'hurricane',
 )
 ```

+Check out the [documentation](https://django-hurricane.readthedocs.io/en/latest/) for more information and a user's guide.

 ## Commercial Support
 Hurricane is developed and maintained by [Blueshoe](https://www.blueshoe.de).
 If you need help implementing implementing hurricane, please contact us: hurricane@blueshoe.de.``